Two finalists left in EBR superintendent search, teacher concerned with school board's motives

 "I encourage them to ask tough questions of the people who are going to be there, because we need to know who they are.
 We need to know if they have our best interest at heart or if they're just another political appointee."

 The public meet and greet will start at 4:30 p.m.
 Monday at the Professional Development Center.
-Afterward, the East Baton Rouge Federation of Teachers will be voicing their concerns in front of the school board office.
+Afterward, the East Baton Rouge Federation of Teachers will be voicing their concerns in front of the school board office at 6:30 p.m.

 The new superintendent will be picked by the school board July 11.